Celery: Etymology

 First attested and printed in English as "sellery" by John Evelyn in 1664, the modern English word "celery" derives from the French céleri, in turn from Italian seleri, the plural of selero, which comes from Late Latin selinon, the latinisation of the σέλινον, "celery".
-The earliest attested form of the word is the Mycenaean Greek se-ri-no, written in Linear B syllabic script.
+The earliest-attested form of the word is the Mycenaean Greek se-ri-no, written in Linear B syllabic script.

 Taxonomy

-Celery was described by Carl Linnaeus in Volume One of his Species Plantarum in 1753.
+The species Apium graveolens was described by Carl Linnaeus in Volume One of his Species Plantarum in 1753.
+Cultivated celery has been called Apium graveolens var. dulce or Apium graveolens Dulce Group.

 Cultivation

 The plants are raised from seed, sown either in a hot bed or in the open garden according to the season of the year, and, after one or two thinnings and transplantings, they are, on attaining a height of 15–20 cm, planted out in deep trenches for convenience of blanching, which is effected by earthing up to exclude light from the stems.
 Development of self-blanching varieties of celery, which do not need to be earthed up, dominate both the commercial and amateur market.

 Celery was first grown as a winter and early spring vegetable.
 It was considered a cleansing tonic to counter the deficiencies of a winter diet based on salted meats without fresh vegetables.
 By the 19th century, the season for celery in England had been extended, to last from the beginning of September to late in April.